Do you want to discover the best attractions in Fès? Let’s wander with us!

 With its 12 km of extension, it is considered the largest closed urban traffic area in the world with a population of 156.000 residents.

-1) Royal Palace
+1. Royal Palace

+Strolling here is really interesting as the buildings present an architectural style different from the purely Arabic style of the other neighbourhoods.
 The buildings have balconies and openings to the outside, which you do not find in Arabic buildings where every opening is turned inwards.

-4) Madrasa Ras Cherratine
+5. Madrasa Ras Cherratine

-Walking only a few minutes from Place Sefferine, we visit the interesting Ras Cherratine Madrasa.
+Walking only a few minutes from Seffarine square, we visit the interesting Ras Cherratine Madrasa.
 Built by Sultan Moulay Rachid in 1670, it was the residence and Koranic school for students who attended the nearby Al Quaraouiyine University.
 Although the madrasa is less decorated than the most famous Bou Inania, it boasts a courtyard with mosaics on the floor and a small fountain in the centre.
 On the upper floors, it is possible to visit the rooms that were once used by the students.

-5) Madrasa Al-Attarine
+6. Madrasa Al-Attarine

 This old Koranic school, located in the spice and perfume souk, was built in the 14th century and is considered a wonder of Marinid architecture.
 Its interior design is simply amazing.
 It’s fully decorated and adorned with green and blue zellige tiles, carved plaster with Quranic inscriptions, cedarwood doors and a fountain in the courtyard.

-Close to Al Attarine Madrasa is located the Al-Quaraouiyine Mosque (or Karaouine), built in 859 and believed to be one of the oldest university in the world.
+Close to Al Attarine Madrasa is located the Al-Quaraouiyine Mosque (or Al-Karaouine), built in 859 and believed to be one of the oldest university in the world.
 It now operates as a mosque and cannot be entered by non-Muslims.
 Even today it is considered one of the leading spiritual and intellectual centres of Islam and is still the seat of the Islamic University of Fes.